In New York, a world capital of Arts and Culture, you can find the highest quality training in whatever musical instrument you’d like to play.

 Music is a sharing of values, sensations, and emotions: so it’s crucial that there is a common thread between you two, that your interaction is naturally warm, happy and positive.
 Only in these conditions can you properly learn the guitar and enjoy doing it!

 On average, a private guitar lesson costs between 10 and 30 dollars for 20 to 30 minutes of lesson time (children).
 For adults, the cost increases to between 20 and 50 dollars by the hour.
-The cost range depends on a range of factors, according to this

 They don’t have paid holidays, they have professional fees such as the purchase of music scores and other expensive music equipment, the rent of a studio or paying to travel to give lessons.
 And of course, he or she must pay to belong to a teaching union or other association, for professional insurance, etc.